aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 weight: 60
 url: /nodejs-java/convert-powerpoint-to-jpg/
 keywords: "Convert PowerPoint to JPG, PPTX to JPEG, PPT to JPEG"
-description: "Convert PowerPoint to JPG: PPT to JPG, PPTX to JPG in Java"
+description: "Convert PowerPoint to JPG: PPT to JPG, PPTX to JPG in Javascript"
 ---